last updated 29/12/2019

 - Overcharge: DC-DC converters always charge at elevated voltage on startup even when the battery is already fully charged.
 It takes a short period of time for the charger to recognise that the battery is fully charged and revert to float voltage.
 This may cause a small amount of unnecessary overcharge and the associated grid corrosion.
 When not cycling the battery, the voltage should remain at the float voltage at all times (usually around 13.8V).
 The alternator voltage is chosen for a reason – it is an appropriate float charge voltage for most batteries.
 Startup overcharge is minor.
 More serious is overcharge caused by loads triggering the DC-DC converter to go to cycle voltage when the battery is already fully charged.
 See section below “Overcharge from DC-DC Converters and Solar Regulators.“

-- Inability to supply large loads: if you have a big compressor that uses 50A or a power hungry appliance hanging off an inverter then your auxiliary battery will be depleted because the DC-DC converter can’t keep up with the load.
+- Inability to supply large loads: if you have a big compressor that uses 50A or a power hungry appliance hanging off an inverter then your auxiliary battery will become depleted even with the engine running because the DC-DC converter can’t keep up with the load.
 This could be a problem if the high load is sustained, for example if you have the only good compressor and need to pump up all your mates’ tyres, or you have a high maintenance wife who needs to use the hair dryer on camping missions.

 - Does not allow a charging system on your auxiliary battery to charge your starter battery: You can’t backfeed from the auxiliary side to the starter side.
 Some DC-DC chargers, with dedicated solar inputs, will allow solar panels to charge both the starter battery and auxiliary battery.